Fee schedule

 A: SBP will determine the volumes based on data/transactions recorded in the Data Transfer System (DTS).

-Q: Will the SBP accredited Certification Bodies be collecting the fees from Certificate Holders, like in the FSC and PEFC systems?
+Q: Will the SBP accredited Certification Bodies be collecting the fees from Certificate Holders, like in the FSC and PEFC schemes?

 A: No, SBP will collect the fees itself.